 - 1 teaspoon salt

 - Toss squash in oil and season with salt and pepper.
-Roast at 400 degrees for 40 minutes, or until browned and fork tender.
-Allow to cool slightly before adding the the greens.
+Roast at 400 degrees for 40 minutes, or until browned and fork-tender.
+Allow the squash to cool slightly before adding the greens.

 - Mix together the apple cider vinegar, honey, garlic, salt, pepper together.
 Slowly whisk in olive oil.

-- Mix together the greens, cranberries, diced pears, and feta and 1/4 cup of the salad dressing together.
-Top with Roasted Butternut Squash and walnuts if using.
+- Mix the greens with ¼ cup of the salad dressing.
+Top the greens with the Roasted Butternut Squash, pears, cranberries, and walnuts if using.
+Toss lightly.
 Serve with additional dressing on the side.

-- If Feta Cheese is not your thing, you can use Goat Cheese.
-Or leave the cheese out altogether for a dairy free salad.
+- In place of feta, you can use goat cheese or sharp cheddar cheese.
+Or leave the cheese out altogether for a dairy-free salad.

 - To make the Apple Cider Dressing vegan, substitute maple syrup for honey.